JuliaReach/ReachabilityAnalysis.jl/README.md

 ## Features

-Reachability Analysis is concerned with computing rigorous approximations of the set of states reachable by a dynamical system.
-The scope of the package are systems modeled by ordinary differential equations (ODEs) with uncertain initial states, uncertain parameters or non-deterministic inputs.

 The following types of systems are supported:

 - Continuous ODEs with linear dynamics
 - Continuous ODEs with non-linear dynamics
 - Hybrid systems with piecweise-affine dynamics
 - Hybrid systems with non-linear dynamics

 References to the scientific papers presenting the algorithms implemented in this package can be found in the source code and in